 Selected as one of only six U.S. zoos to care for Tasmanian devils, the Saint Louis Zoo is participating in the Save the Tasmanian Devil Program—an Australian government initiative.
 As part of its commitment to this species, the Zoo provides funds to Australia’s Zoo Aquarium Association Wildlife Conservation Fund supporting Tasmanian devil population monitoring and management.
 Tasmanian devil populations in the wild have been decimated since the emergence of devil facial tumor disease in 1996.

 Another part of the fun at the Children's Zoo is a "Just Like Me" play area, where children can imitate their animal friends.
 Here children can hop through water geysers, as jets of water spurt randomly so they can cool off in summer months.
 Kids can climb on a giant spider web or dig like an aardvark in a sandbox.
 They can try to measure up to a llama, grizzly bear, boa constrictor or red-tailed hawk.

 A unique feature of the Children's Zoo is the thrill of zooming down a slide through the otter pool with river otters swimming all about.
 An acrylic see-through chute passes from the lookout above the pool, through the water, to the viewing area below, allowing you to slide past some of the most playful animals in the world.
 (Children should be under 54").

 The indoor space of the Children's Zoo is divided into four themed biome areas: desert, forest, water, and the backyard.
-Kids can crawl through the Frog Surround to see tree frogs above them, climb about a cool tree house, pretend to drive a jeep through the savannah, learn how to attract wildlife to their backyards and much more.
+Kids can crawl through the Frog Surround to see tree frogs above them, climb about a cool tree house, see moon jellies and a live coral reef, learn how to attract wildlife to their backyards and much more.